-Continued implementation of the programme of measures on mutual recognition [in civil law]7 must therefore be a main priority in the coming years to ensure its completion by 2011.
-Work concerning the following projects should be actively pursued: the conflict of laws regarding non-contractual obligations ("Rome II") and contractual obligations ("Rome I"), a European Payment Order and instruments concerning alternative dispute resolution and concerning small claims.
-In timing the completion of these projects, due regard should be given to current work in related areas.
+Continued implementation of the programme of measures on [civil] mutual recognition 6 must therefore be a main priority in the coming years.
+Work concerning the following projects should be carried on with energy: the conflict of laws regarding non-contractual obligations ("Rome II") and contractual obligations ("Rome I"), a European Payment Order and instruments concerning alternative dispute resolution and concerning small claims.
+In timing the completion of these projects, due regard should be had to current work in related areas.